tdang0218-sudo/firewall-log-analysis/Nmap -O/Nmap -O - Analysis.md

 **Impact Assessment**
 ---
 - **Severity: Medium**
 - Scans and detects which OS the target machine is on.
-This is dangerous because now hackers can use
+This is dangerous because now hackers can change their attack path and use exploits they know will work on that OS.

+  **Recommendations**
+  ---
+  - Enable IDS/IPS rules to detect OS fingerprinting
+  - Block unnecessary ICMP traffic
+  -